omarkhalil117/RedHat-Administration/Lab [2]/Lab [2].md

 ![Q16](./Pics/16.1.png)
 ![Q16](./Pics/16.2.png)

+## 17. What are the minimum permission needed for:
+- Copy a directory (permission for source directory and permissions for target parent directory) for src directory: x for dest parent directory: w , x

+- Copy a file (permission for source file and and permission for target parent directory) for src file: r for dest parent directory: w , x

+- Delete a file
+ for the file: ---
+ for src parent directory: w , x

+- Change to a directory
+for target directory: x

+- List a directory content (ls command) r

+- View a file content (more/cat command) r

+- Modify a file content
+  w

 ## 18. Create a file with permission 444.
 Try to edit in it and to remove it?
 Note what happened.
 ![Q18](./Pics/18.1.png)
 ![Q18](./Pics/18.2.png)